juliusHuelsmann/st/README.md

+### Note
+There seems to be some evidence suggesting that some of the people responsible at suckless e.V. are sympathizing with far-right and Neo-nazi ideas and symbols.
+If you like this patch, please consider donating to an anti-faschist organization that tries to educate people especially in Germany and Austria about the harm and terrible crimes committed during the Nazi aera (e.g. [Union of Persecutees of the Nazi Regime](https://en.wikipedia.org/wiki/Union_of_Persecutees_of_the_Nazi_Regime), https://vvn-bda.de/spenden/).

 ### Patches
 This repository contains the latest version of the `alpha-focus` and the `vim` patches for suckless simple terminal (`st`) merged with other useful patches